AtharvSachdev/Sentiment_Analysis/README.md

 ## Files and Structure

 - `sentiment_analysis.py`: The main Python script for sentiment analysis.
-- `sentiment_analysis.exe`: The main application for sentiment analysis.
 - `Twitter_Data.csv`: The dataset used for sentiment analysis.
 - `requirements.txt`: List of required Python packages for running the script.
 - `README.md`: Detailed information about the repository, setup, and usage.